 - Make homemade holiday gifts for friends and neighbors.
 Any bacon lover will thank you for it!

-Candy Bacon Recipe Tips
+Candied Bacon Recipe Tips and Notes

 - Baking time may vary depending on the thickness of the bacon used and/or your oven.
 Keep an eye on it and crisp it up to your taste.